-Please send a final report within three (3) months of award completion including the following elements:
+Please send a final report within sixty days of the award completion including the following elements (1-2 pages in length at most):

 - Restate the specific aims/goals of your research plan and demonstrate the result toward each aim/goal.
 Include all supporting data. - Indicate any deviations you have made from the original research plan and justify these changes.
-If you did not reach one or more of you initial goals, explain why. - Indicate any problems or delays that you have encountered; for example, problems in obtaining protected time to do research, slow patient accrual in the study, etc. - Prepare a list of your articles, chapters and abstracts that have resulted from your project.
+If you did not reach one or more of you initial goals, explain why.

+- Indicate any problems or delays that you have encountered; for example, problems in obtaining protected time to do research, slow patient accrual in the study, etc. - Prepare a list of your articles, chapters and abstracts that have resulted from your project.
 Please separate abstracts, peer-reviewed manuscripts, reviews and presentations.
 Indicate "published, in press, submitted, or presented" for each item and enclose copies. - Indicate if the result from your studies will be used as preliminary data in a grant application to another granting agency. - Indicate the clinical significance and future clinical impact of the results of you study.
-Indicate if you received adequate institutional support. - A one-page statement as to the significance of the support in terms of its contribution to the training of the applicant for a career in colon and rectal surgery, including future plans. - Final reports are posted on the ASCRS website grant pages.
-Please indicate if your preference it to not have your final report included on the ASCRS website. - A financial report must be submitted at the same time as the final report with a complete financial accounting of all Research Foundation funds expended over the entire life of the project including a list of assets and any equipment purchased with these funds and any travel expenses associated with the award.
+Indicate if you received adequate institutional support. - Final reports are posted on the ASCRS website grant pages.
+Please indicate if you do not wish to have your final report included in such posting. - A financial report must be submitted at the same time as the final report with a complete financial accounting of all ASCRS funds expended over the entire life of the project including a list of assets and any equipment purchased with these funds and any travel expenses associated with the award.
 Please indicate how the expenditures relate to the project.